Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Adults

-- Stimulation tests are used to diagnose deficiency
+- Stimulation tests help assess deficiency

-- Suppression tests are used to diagnose excess GH
+- Suppression tests help confirm excess GH

 Sample Type